s3yonsei/blocked_samples/osdi24_ae/README.md

 ## 1. Introduction

-This repository is for reproduce the experimental results presented in the paper published at OSDI'24.
-Our evaluations are consists of 'motivational', 'RocksDB (*prefix\_dist*, *allrandom*, *fillrandom*)', 'NPB (*integer sort*)', and 'overhead'.
+This repository is for reproducing the experimental results presented in the paper published at OSDI'24.
+Our evaluation consist of 'motivational', 'RocksDB (*prefix\_dist*, *allrandom*, *fillrandom*)', 'NPB (*integer sort*)', and 'overhead'.

-We recommend that follow the instructions below after you complete the [Getting Started with Blocked Samples](https://github.com/s3yonsei/blocked_samples/tree/main?tab=readme-ov-file#getting-started-with-blocked-samples).

 * #### Motivational - Figure 7, 9
 * #### RocksDB-*prefix\_dist* (Section 4.2 - Optimization 1) - Figure 10